 The second thing I’d like to do at some point is write a very good book.
 I’ve written six books now, but I want to write a very, very good one.
 I don’t know how I’d define that, but I feel compelled to do it.

 “I’m not very brave.
-I’m not an adrenaline junkie or a daredevil: I’m a very, very normal person who gets scared of normal stuff.
-The thing about risk is that if you manage it carefully, and you stay on the right side of risk—rather than recklessness—then it’s quite exciting to see your skills put to the test.”
+I’m not an adrenaline junkie or a daredevil: I’m a very, very normal person who gets scared of normal stuff.”

 If you could give advice to a young person starting out, what would you say?